rishi-raj-jain/ttfb-booster/README.md

 ## Introduction

-A service that digests `paths` and hits the SpeedVitals API to visit that url around the globe.
+A service that digests `paths` and hits the SpeedVitals API to visit those around the globe.
 Comes in handy with deployment platform like [Edgio](https://edg.io) where edge caches allow you to speed up your site without hurting origin bandwidth.

 ## Tech Stack